 Explore →An ambassador network across London's universities and research institutions.
 Connecting early-career researchers, students, and professionals who share the conviction that AI's questions belong to everyone.

-Explore →Our events bring together researchers, engineers, policymakers, and the public to think seriously about what is being built and what it means.
+Learn more →Our events bring together researchers, engineers, policymakers, and the public to think seriously about what is being built and what it means.

 Our first public event — a talk on the gap between AI capability and the governance frameworks meant to shape it.
 Speaker to be announced.